mark0698/portfolio-project-1/README.md

 <p>A pop up that allows users to sign up to a newsletter.</p>
 <li>Shop</li>
 <p>A online store whihc allows users to easily purchase Blackrock merchandise with one button check and apple pay features.</p>
+<li>Improve loadspeed</li>
+<p>By compressing the images load speed and performance will be improved.

 <h3><u>Site Structure</u></h3>
 <p>History of Blackrock website has four pages.
 The home page is the default loading page, Events, Residents and Contact page are all accessible primarily from the navigation menu which is an ever present on all pages.
 The navigation bar allows for easy navigation without having to use the browsers arrows buttons.
 Headings allow you to see where you are at all times on the website as well as your location being highlighted in white on the navigation bar<p>